Watzit/Curse-of-Strahd/Barovia/Locations/Castle Ravenloft/Spires of Ravenloft.md

 An ornate, square rug covers the floor to the south.
 Set into the west wall is an ironbound wooden door with a wooden trapdoor set into the floor in front of it.
 Hanging on the north wall above the trapdoor is a framed portrait of a handsome, well-dressed man with a serene yet pene­ trating gaze.

 The ornate rug is actually a rug of smothering.
 It at­ tacks creatures, other than undead, that move across it or anyone who tries to move it or otherwise disturb it.

-.
 Underneath the rug is a bare stone .floor.
-The wooden, square trapdoor is 4 feet on.a.side and as

-thick as··the floor, with recessed'iron hinges and an jron ·· . ring buiit into:the si. de cipposJt¢,the-h,inges.
+The wooden, square trapdoor is 4 feet on.a.side and as thick as··the floor, with recessed iron hinges and an iron ring buiit into the si. de cipposJt¢,the-h,inges.
 Puiling·up ...,
 . on the-r.ing· ope'ri� the ·c:100:r.
 B�iowt6'e.1r;;'pdoor, charac/

 .